 Your blog also needs the same consistency.
 You have to write consistently; it is non-negotiable.
 You cannot grow your footprint and the quantity of crucial keywords if you only blog when you feel like it.

 If you are all fired up and eager to write a blog post a day, I’m happy to hear that, but as all good coaches will caution you, don’t start with too big a goal from the start.

 A blog post once or twice a week is much more realistic and gives you an opportunity to do research and create a quality blog post.
 That is what Google wants – quality content.

-If your schedule is just too busy to fit in the amount of research and writing needed to create a great blog post, we provide a custom content writing package of four posts a month.
+Is your schedule just too busy to fit in the amount of research and writing needed to create great blog posts?